devpaurakh/BeSocial/README.md

 # besocial

 This is the a flutter project called "BeSocial".
-This is the social media built upon Firebase
+This is the social media built upon Firebase as backend